ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 For each and every request it process, resource-servers will send a request to authorization-server to get token details.
 This can have **serious performance impact**.
 Are you sure you want to use token introspection and not JWT-based security where authorization-server is accessed only once to retrieve signing keys?

 ## Authorization-server requirements
-Please refer to [global tutorials prerequisits](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/README.md#prerequisites) first.
+Please refer to [tutorials prerequisits](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/README.md#prerequisites) first.

 For tokens introspection, you must use a client accessing introspection endpoint with client-credentials flow.